 Fabian Garcia, President, Unilever Personal Care could not agree more: “Our Personal Care brands serve over a billion people every day with high quality and affordable brands that provide health, hygiene and dignity.
 Tapping into these white spaces and serving the underserved is what UI do best and together we will continue our strong partnership to ensure we can deliver our much-loved brands to consumers all around the world.”

-Unilever International’s (UI) first Diaspora stand at Gulfood, the world’s biggest food exhibition, clearly hit a sweet spot this year, unlocking new channels to market for Unilever’s beloved local food brands.
-We take a look at how UI is feeding a market hungry for the foods they grew up with.
+Unilever International’s first Diaspora stand at Gulfood, the world’s biggest food exhibition, clearly hit a sweet spot this year, unlocking new channels to market for Unilever’s beloved local food brands.
+We take a look at how Unilever International is feeding a market hungry for the foods they grew up with.

 Set up in 2012 as an export-driven business to cater for underserved markets, Unilever International has consistently been one of our fastest-growing businesses globally.
 We share the inside story of its unique operating model and entrepreneurial culture.